akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/route-directives/complete.md

 with the respective @unidoc[HttpResponse] instance.
 Completing the request will send the response "back up" the route structure where all the logic runs that wrapping directives have potentially chained into the @ref[RouteResult](../../routes.md#routeresult) future transformation chain.

+@java[Please note that the `complete` directive has multiple variants, like the ones showed in the examples.]

 ## Example